lguzzon-scratchbook/gdb/docs/GDB-API-Reference.md

 ---

-## 🏭 Factory Function
+## ⚙️ Async Factory Function (for top-level await)

 ### `await gdb(name, options?)`

-Initializes a new database GDB object.
+Creates and configures a database connection.

 - **Parameters**:
   - `name` `{string}` – Database name (used for local storage or sync).